ojipadeson/NLP-SST-AdvanceBert/README.md

 You may encounter OSerror for pytorch < 1.3, because pth file larger than 2GB.
 So it's recommended to test Bert & Roberta model for the first step

+## Tips
+* It seems that dev loss is not a suitable indicator to decide training process, such as learning rate, early stopping and so on.

 ## LICENSE
+### It's a repo for NLP class project
 ### Reimplement from **github@YJiangcm**, welcome star
+### But with several more features
 * With additional datasets
 * Easier use on Lab
 * More info for training